 This cancer medication is used to treat HER-2+ breast cancers.
-HER-2 stands for human epidermal growth factor receptor-2, and is overexpressed in roughly 1 out of 5 breast cancers.
+HER-2 stands for human epidermal growth factor receptor-2 and is overexpressed in roughly 1 out of 5 breast cancers.

 Trastuzumab is a monoclonal antibody against HER-2.
-This drug binds to cancer cells, and this binding leads to antibody mediated (complement mediated) killing of the HER-2 positive cancer cells.
+This drug binds to cancer cells, and this binding leads to antibody-mediated (complement-mediated) killing of the HER-2-positive cancer cells.

 One of the mechanisms of Trastuzumab's effects on cancer is that it inhibits HER-2-initiated cellular signaling.
-It is proposed that tumor cells arise from unchecked signaling and proliferation, and this drug works to decrease signalling amongst tumor cells.
+It is proposed that tumor cells arise from unchecked signaling and proliferation, and this drug works to decrease signaling amongst tumor cells.

-Trastuzumab binding to cancer cells leads to antibody mediated (complement mediated) killing of the HER-2 positive cells.
+Trastuzumab binding to cancer cells leads to antibody-mediated (complement-mediated) killing of the HER-2-positive cells.

 One of the more serious complications of this medication is cardiotoxicity.
 Patients may develop congestive heart failure and other possible cardiomyopathies.